Placeholders

 Extension

-Create your own placeholder by implementing the PlaceholderContract
+Create your own placeholder by implementing the PlaceholderContract interface.

 final class MyPlaceholder implements PlaceholderContract {